DawnTeamMC/Artisanat/README.md

 **You can visit the [official website for Artisanat for more information](https://dawnteammc.github.io/artisanat).**

 ## 👾 Features
-Artisanat currently only adds those blocks to the game:
+Artisanat currently adds those blocks to the game:

 - Stained bricks
 - More terracotta/concrete blocks (stairs, slabs, walls, buttons, pressure plates, etc.)